 “For me, I saw how problematic he was even when he was in my party,” Cunningham said, noting he voted against the minimum wage increase.

 Cunningham fully believes in changing cannabis laws for legalization.
 He explained that he understands the social justice aspect of reform.
 He has lived through and been touched by the inequities of cannabis law enforcement.
 Cunningham’s relatives have convictions for marijuana possession.

 “We need to be honest about how targeted enforcement of cannabis has ravaged communities of color.
 Kids haven’t had parents because of marijuana convictions.
 You start with communities hardest hit.
 Those people need to be released from jail and get records expunged.
-And that’s how you start to create a criminal justice system that’s fair,” Cunningham said.
+That’s how you start to create a criminal justice system that’s fair,” Cunningham said.

-He noted the House Judiciary Committee passed a bill last November, the MORE Act which was the first bill in American history to seek erase criminal records caused by the War on Drugs.
+He noted the House Judiciary Committee passed a bill last November, the MORE Act, which was the first bill in American history to seek erase criminal records caused by the War on Drugs.
 If signed into law, it would fundamentally change cannabis law in the United States.
 The MORE Act is one of Cunningham’s priorities.

 “The federal government should be incentivizing this new industry to promote its growth.
-If we cannot get full legalization with social justice on the federal level, we need to address Schedule I barriers, and now most importantly banking reform.”
+If we cannot get full legalization with social justice on the federal level, we need to address Schedule I barriers and now, most importantly, banking reform.”
 Cunningham said in reference to the SAFE Banking Act.
 “It has already passed Pelosi’s House.
-The Senate should get it done, if only to create employment.”
+The Senate should get it done if only to create employment.”